 2. “All contaminated things and events are unsatisfactory.”

 Don’t be a dick (or a bitch); what goes around comes around.
-If you carry around unconscious crap you learned from your family or friends or society, and take it out on your wife, husband, partner, friends, kids, employees, the clerk at the bank, the dog, the goldfish, the furniture, yourself, whatever; if you still harbor negative thinking, conscious or unconscious, and you wonder why shit happens and you can never quite get things arranged to your satisfaction, that’s why.
+If you carry around unconscious negative habits you learned from your family or friends or society, and take it out on your wife, husband, partner, friends, kids, employees, the clerk at the bank, the dog, the goldfish, the furniture, yourself, whatever; if you still harbor negative thinking, conscious or unconscious, and you wonder why shit happens and you can never quite get things arranged to your satisfaction, that’s why.
 You’re reacting.
 You’ve been programmed.
-You’re a douchebag in your thinking.
-So grow a pair and take an honest look at yourself.
+You’re a robot in your thinking.
+Take an honest look at yourself.
 Is being loving really that hard?
 Wake up.

 You’ve been living from fear and desire, disappointment and hope, worshipping your own thoughts and feelings, being a self-centered bastard or bitch, and that’s the real problem, not anything out there.
 Get over it, drop it all.
 Psychology will not help you in the end – you’ll have to drop all of psychology.
 You’ll need to empty out the old, sour wine before you get new, sweet wine.